 International Research Professor (Joint), School of Integrative Plant Science Plant Breeding and Genetics Section

-As a Research Professor and the Associate Director in International Programs, Kandukuri ("KV") Raman provides leadership for the Department of Global Development in the area of International Agriculture and Rural Development.
-KV also serves as a Faculty Fellow in the David R. Atkinson Center for a Sustainable Future (ACSF).
+KV Raman is a Research Professor and serves as a Faculty Fellow in the David R. Atkinson Center for a Sustainable Future (ACSF).
 He coordinates two courses (Agriculture in Developing Nations I & II), as well as the Cornell in India programs which include several capacity development programs at both Cornell and in India.
 His teaching, research and international extension focus on improving food production in developing countries.
 At Cornell, his work began in 1993.
 Since then he has published several articles in the area of International Agriculture.
 In Asia, he served as the Associate Director of USAID’s “Agricultural Biotechnology Support Project II” and Project Director for the Agricultural Innovation Partnership Project.
 Prior to Cornell he worked at the International Institute for Tropical Agriculture in Nigeria and the International Potato Center in Peru.

 KV’s international collaborative, multi-country regional efforts focus on issues pertaining to crop biotechnology; crop improvement; curriculum development; capacity development and many other associated areas of global agricultural development.
 His research on potato crop improvement and integrated pest management at the International Potato Center in Peru supported the Center to win the prestigious King Baudouin Award.
 His other specific research areas have included: a) safe transfer of proprietary applications in plant biotechnology available in the North to developing countries in the South; b) promoting international collaborative research on Potato Late Blight; c) developing and commercializing genetically modified pest and disease resistant crops; d) promoting agricultural innovations in teaching; research and extension; and e) capacity building in seed industry development and agri-business management.
 The overarching research goal is to support the sustainable development goals to achieve food security.